 (2) If an infringement notice is withdrawn after the modified penalty has been paid, the amount is to be refunded.

-[Section 175J inserted by No. 42 of 2004 s.
+[Section 175J inserted: No. 42 of 2004 s.
 129.]

 175K.
 Benefit of paying modified penalty

 (1) Subsection (2) applies if the modified penalty specified in an infringement notice has been paid within 28 days or such further time as is allowed and the notice has not been withdrawn.